rayna-dj/rayna-dj/README.md

 🎮 A+RCADE - Developed a gamified Pomodoro timer Chrome Extension that rewards productive study sessions. https://github.com/zrogerye/PomodoroTimerExtension

-🧾 Rounding Tip Calculator - Calculates and rounds a bill's tip up to the nearest dollar (aka how I tip :P). https://github.com/rayna-dj/RoundingTipCalculator - website on repo
+🧾 Rounding Tip Calculator - Calculates and rounds a bill's tip up to the nearest dollar (also known as how I tip :P). https://github.com/rayna-dj/RoundingTipCalculator - website on repo

 ## 💌 How to Reach Me:
 LinkedIn: www.linkedin.com/in/rayna-dejesus